India accuses US, EU of Russia trade double standards: Who is right?

 What did India say on Monday?

-After hesitating for days to publicly take on Washington and Brussels directly, Prime Minister Narendra Modi’s government issued a terse statement on August 4, calling the targeting of India “unjustified and unreasonable”.
+After hesitating for days to publicly take on Washington and Brussels directly, Indian Prime Minister Narendra Modi’s government issued a terse statement on August 4, calling the targeting of India “unjustified and unreasonable”.

 “Like any major economy, India will take all necessary measures to safeguard its national interests and economic security,” Ministry of External Affairs spokesperson Randhir Jaiswal said, in words that suggest New Delhi is in no mood to back down.